TABLE OF CONTENTS

 Risk Number 2: Chargeback Rates

 The next level of risk is due to chargebacks.
-Every business has their propensity for chargebacks, but because of customer expectations and the overall feeling of helplessness, tax preparation services deal with them more often than others.
+Every business has its propensity for chargebacks, but because of customer expectations and the overall feeling of helplessness, tax preparation services deal with them more often than others.
 A chargeback happens when a customer reaches out to their bank for a refund on the services that the tax prep business provided.

 In some cases, chargebacks can be mitigated or prevented altogether.
-Setting up a chargeback detector may be able to give tax prep business owners enough time to resolve the issue before the bank notices the request.
+Setting up a chargeback prevention detector may be able to give tax prep business owners enough time to resolve the issue before the bank notices the request.
 This is not an infallible fix, though.
 Sometimes chargebacks get processed same-day without enough time or the business will be unable to satisfy the customer.
 In order to prevent them, it is safer to just process the refund if a customer reaches out rather than chance it with a chargeback.

 Risk Number 3: Fraud